Cassianvale/palworld-python-script/README_EN.md

 ## Usage

-1. Package `task_scheduler.py` into an exe file with `pyinstaller --onefile task_scheduler.py`
+1. Ensure that you have Python environment version 3.8 or higher installed.
+2. Run the command `pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple` to install the dependencies.
+3. Run the Python script `pyinstaller.py` to package `backup.exe`, `task_scheduler.exe`, and `config.ini`.
-2. Run `config.ini` in the same directory as `task_scheduler.exe`
+4. Configure `config.ini` and run it in the same directory as the exe program.
-For specific usage, please refer to the Feishu document
+For specific usage, please refer to the Feishu document https://cxqzok4p36.feishu.cn/docx/YxPtdYoqCo5PdfxSyNgcDfIwnwe
-https://cxqzok4p36.feishu.cn/docx/YxPtdYoqCo5PdfxSyNgcDfIwnwe

 ## Thanks